saikatb2000/Startup_funding_powerBI/README.md

 # Indian Startup Investment Dashboard
-This project visualizes the investment trends in Indian startups between the years 2015 and 2020.
+This project visualizes the investment trends in Indian startups between 2015 and 2020.
 The dashboard provides insights into various aspects of the investment landscape, such as top investors, city-wise investments, and industry segments.

+## Question: Which investor is good to invest in a startup?

 ![Power BI GIF](https://raw.githubusercontent.com/saikatb2000/Startup_funding_powerBI/main/Power_BI.gif)